 Nice 9 hole if you are in the area

 Pros: -unique course with an Irish theme, Irish Pub across the street.

 -park is very well maintained and seldom busy

 -concrete teepads are tiny

 -holes 6,7,8 are wide open and mostly flat

 Other Thoughts: Nice course for a quick 9-hole round. #3, 4, and 9 are probably the most fun.
-Water hazard to the right on #9, although, it was just a weedy hole in the ground with this summer's dry weather.
+Water hazard to the left on #9, although, it was just a weedy hole in the ground with this summer's dry weather.

 6 Helpful / 0 Not